JacobyJohnson34/UX-BilliardsTrainer/README.md

 # billiardstrainer

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+Billiards can be hard to master, hiring private tutors and reading books can only take so far. billiardstrainer makes it easier to follow drills to improve your skills and hone your skills by playing against other players.

 ## UX Team Members